Latvia Golden Visa 2026: Investment Options, Schengen Access & Residency

 • Proof of comprehensive health insurance coverage for at least one year for the applicant and any dependents.

 Important to note: These are the general Latvia Golden Visa requirements.
-Each applicant is required to do their own due diligence to understand the requirements for their specific case.
-Speaking with an immigration specialist or Latvia Golden Visa lawyer can help in understanding your specific circumstances.
+Each applicant should review their individual circumstances and consult with an immigration specialist.
+Global Citizen Solutions works alongside the top Latvia Golden Visa lawyers.
+As a trusted Latvia immigration specialist, GCS can help in understanding your specific circumstances and goals.

 Who Can Be Included in a Latvia Golden Visa Application?